ollama4j/ollama4j/docs/docs/apis-model-management/list-library-models.md

 }
 ```

-The following is the sample response:
+The following is the sample output:

 ```
 [